dylansarikas/tailgators/README.md

 ## Usage

+1. Seeds MUST be run, or the website will not function.  db:create => db:migrate => db:seed

-1. Start the Rails server:
+2. Start the Rails server:
 `bin/dev`

-2. Open your browser and navigate to http://localhost:3000 Follow the on-screen instructions to use the application
+3. Open your browser and navigate to http://localhost:3000 Follow the on-screen instructions to use the application

 3. You can use the sign in of "tester@example.com" with the password of "password" to sign in